Skip site navigation (1)Skip section navigation (2)

 limited to 4096-byte entries.

-The format cannot represent very large numeric capabilities, nor
+The SVr2 format cannot represent very large numeric capability val-

-can it represent large numbers of special keyboard definitions.
+ues, nor can it represent large numbers of key definitions, as are

 The tables of capability names differ between implementations.

-needed, while others were added (out of order) to comply with
+were added as needed, while others were added -- out of order --

-While ncurses' repertoire of predefined capabilities is closest to
+While ncurses's capability repertoire is closest to that of So-

-list published by X/Open Curses.
-For example, ncurses can be con-
+database differs from the list published by X/Open Curses. ncurses

-figured with tables which match the terminal databases for AIX, HP-
+can be configured with tables that match the terminal databases for

-UX or OSF/1, rather than the default Solaris-like configuration.
+AIX, HP-UX, or OSF/1, rather than the default Solaris-like configu-

 In SVr4 curses and ncurses, the terminal database is defined at

-compile-time using a text file which lists the different terminal
+compile time by interpolating a text file that lists the different

-In principle, the text-file can be extended, but doing this re-
+In principle, the text file can be extended, but doing so requires

-quires recompiling and reinstalling the library.
-The text-file
+recompiling and reinstalling the library.
+The text file used by

-used in ncurses for terminal capabilities includes details for var-
+ncurses for terminal capabilities includes details of extensions to

 memory_lock